department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-rating-prestabilization.md

 ### Am I eligible for VA disability benefits?

-You may be able to get temporary disability compensation if you recently ended your active military service and you meet both of the requirements listed below.
+You may be able to get VA temporary disability compensation if you recently ended your active military service and you meet both of the requirements listed below.

 **Both of these must be true:**
 - You have a severe service-connected disability that is unstable (meaning an illness or injury that will change or hasn’t yet been fully treated), **and**